 Keep Your Connections in Mind, But Be Flexible

-- Check your airline’s app or website for automatic rebooking.
+Check your airline’s app or website for automatic rebooking and ask about accommodation or vouchers if delayed overnight.

 Know Your Rights as a Passenger

-Under U.S. Department of Transportation rules, airlines are not legally required to compensate you for diversions due to safety or weather.
-However, most major airlines including Delta offer assistance and accommodations out of good faith and customer care policies.
+Under U.S. Department of Transportation rules, airlines are not legally required to compensate you for diversions due to safety or weather, but most major airlines offer assistance out of customer care.

 The Delta Flight DL275 diverted LAX shows how seriously airlines take safety.
 While inconvenient, the move was handled quickly and calmly by the crew.
 Events like this remind us that flight diversions, though unexpected, are part of keeping passengers protected.